 Its origins lie in the internationalism and optimism of the Great Exhibition of 1851, the landmark event which enabled the foundation of the South Kensington Museum in 1857.
 This was Britain’s first museum of the industrial and decorative arts, and the seed from which the present organisation developed.

-Today, the Science Museum Group comprises the Science Museum in London, the National Railway Museum in York and Shildon, the National Science and Media Museum in Bradford, and the Museum of Science and Industry in Manchester.
+Today, the Science Museum Group comprises the Science Museum in London, the National Railway Museum in York, Locomotion in Shildon, the National Science and Media Museum in Bradford, and the Museum of Science and Industry in Manchester.
 Together these museums hold one of the largest collections in the world, including a peerless collection of technical artefacts as well as engineering drawings, historical manuscripts, books, and one of the world’s greatest photography collections.

 Our visitors share a strong instinctive understanding of the meaning of the term ‘science’ in the Group name.
 For them, the Museums in the Group showcase physics, biology, chemistry, engineering, medicine, mathematics and computing exploring both the history and contemporary practice of these disciplines, as methods for securing a deeper, systematic understanding of our world.